hmattinson/Dissertation_Excello/README.md

 * Input sanitisation
 * Different Synths
 * Turtle(A1:A5, ...)
+* Turtle Jumps
+* Easier way of playing a long line (i.e. not counting)

 ## Issues

-* Stopping doesn't remove previously defined loops/sequences when playing a new sheet or having changed cell contents

 ## Log